DanDobrick/blog/README.md

 For more options see `thor help draft`

 ## Todo
+### Sooner rather than later
+Deal with all these dependency issues

 ### Probably
 - Add proper links to TOC in excerpts on the home page.
 - Fix Thor draft:create.
 Categories should not be an array and line breaks are broken